milror00/worldIndicesScraper/README.md

 # Yahoo World Indices Scraper

-This is a demo project that uses python - request and behave to scrape the world indices published by yahoo finance.
+This is a demo project that uses python - request and behave to scrape the world indices published by yahoo finance.This is a demo to demonstrate the skills I have for scraping.
+This code is not to be used for any reason commercial or personally other than to demonstrate the approach to scraping.

 Requirements to run :

 Python 3.7 above

 behave==1.2.6

 requests==2.23.0

 lxml==4.5.0

+idna==2.9

+urlib3==1.25.9

 Steps for installation: